How to Send Your Film to be Developed

 Select a Film Processing Lab

 The first step in sending your films to be developed is to choose a film lab.
 It's important to choose a lab that specialises in film development and has a good reputation for quality and customer service.
-Make sure that the lab you select offers services for the type of film you are sending, such as 35mm film or Super 8, and double check their turnaround time.
+Make sure that the lab you select offers services for the type of film you are sending, such as 35mm film, 120 or even Super 8, and double check their turnaround time.
 You'll also want to be sure to get detailed information about their payment and shipping policies, so that you know exactly what to expect from start to finish.
 Read our article for more information on How To Find The Best Place For 35mm Film Processing.

 Analogue WonderLab Darkroom